foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 <br>
 <br>
 Starting with a smaller word allows Pinterest to auto-populate hashtags.
 What pops up first are hashtags that have the most pins associated with them.
-What is shown in the pop-up is where I get my hashtag ideas from.
+The auto-suggest is where I get my hashtag ideas from.
 <br>
 <br>
 In this example, I started typing out <b>#Cake</b> to see what would pop-up.
 <br>
 <br>
-<b>#CakeDecorating</b> & <b>#CakeDecoratingIdeas</b> are the two keywords I thought where most relevant, and I added them to the description.
+<b>#CakeDecorating</b> & <b>#CakeDecoratingIdeas</b> are the two keywords I thought where most relevant; I added them to the description.
 <br>
 <br>
 <Center><H2>2.
 Experiment with Longer Keyword Strings </H2> </Center>